 The principal isotopes of carbon are C-14 and C-12 occurs in nature about 1.11 percent.
 These isotopes use in Fourier transform nuclear magnetic resonance (NMR-spectrum) data analysis.
 The atmospheric CO2 contains about 1.2 × 10-10 percent of radioactive C-14 with a half-life of 5570 years.
 C-14 produces by the neutron-proton reaction on nitrogen by thermal cosmic particle radiation.
 The ratio of C-14 and C-12 use in radiocarbon dating or the age of plants or animals.

 Natural graphite was obtained in a mixture of mica, quartz, and silicates.
 The mixture was washed by flotation and heated with specific heat and hydrochloric acid and hydrofluoric acid in a vacuum.
 The residual silicon compounds precipitated as SiF4 molecules.
 Graphite is also made by heating silica with coke in an electric furnace at 2500 °C for about 24 hours.

 Natural allotrope like diamond uses in large quantities about 18 tones per year in industries and gems.
 Only small-size industrial diamonds are made synthetically by subjecting graphite to 125000 atm pressure and 3000K temperature.
-But if we use the metal catalyst, the conversion is achieved at 70,000 atm pressure and 2000K temperature.
+But if we use the metal chemical catalyst, the conversion is achieved at 70,000 atm pressure and 2000K temperature.

-Uses of Natural Carbon Element
+Uses of carbon

-Coke is used in the extraction of iron metals and many other metals in learning chemistry.
+Graphites and diamonds are the other allotropes of carbon.
 Graphite mainly uses in steelmaking, metal foundries, refractories, making crucibles, nozzles, fuel cell redox electrodes, etc. It also uses highly in lubricant manufacturing plants but important use of graphite in the nuclear power reactors as neuron moderators.
 Diamond, a valuable gemstone uses industrially in making drills and as an abrasive for cutting and polishing.

 Activated carbon is a very efficient absorbent in chemistry uses for absorbing organic pollutants from drinking water and greenhouse gases from the air.
 It is largely used as a decolorizing agent in the sugar industry, gas purification, including air pollution and gas masks.
 Activated carbon also uses in the treatment of sewage water pollution in nature and as a chemical catalyst.